allgemeiner-intellekt/tags-in-one-place/README.md

   - Path must be vault-relative (e.g., `Tags` or `Index/Tags`)
   - If you omit an extension, `.md` is appended automatically
 - **Folder exclusions**: Exclude one or more folders from scanning (recursive)
+  - Exclusions apply to all subfolders
+  - The "Add excluded folder" picker only shows folders that aren't already excluded (or covered by a parent exclusion)
 - **Auto-create**: If the target file (or parent folders) doesn't exist, it will be created automatically

 ## Usage